-Prioritization Matrix can be used for prioritizing the items as well as describing them in terms of weighted criteria.
+Prioritization Matrix can be used for prioritizing items as well as describing them in terms of weighted criteria.
 It uses a combination of both matrix and tree diagramming techniques for doing a so-called “pair-wise” evaluation of items.

 Process Decision Program Chart is used for extending the tree diagram to be able to identify countermeasures and risks for the bottom level tasks.

-The Seven Management and Planning Tools solution can be used as an extension to the ConceptDraw PRO software enabling to create Affinity Diagrams, Relations Diagrams, Prioritization Matrices, Root Cause Analysis Tree Diagrams, Involvement Matrices, PERT Charts and Risk Diagrams.
+The Seven Management and Planning Tools solution can be used as an extension to the ConceptDraw DIAGRAM software enabling to create Affinity Diagrams, Relations Diagrams, Prioritization Matrices, Root Cause Analysis Tree Diagrams, Involvement Matrices, PERT Charts and Risk Diagrams.

 The Seven Management and Planning Tools solution can be used by many business specialists, including managers and project coordinators.

-There are a few samples that you see on this page which were created in the ConceptDraw PRO application by using the Seven Management and Planning Tools solution.
+There are a few samples that you see on this page which were created in the ConceptDraw DIAGRAM application by using the Seven Management and Planning Tools solution.
 Some of the solution's capabilities as well as the professional results which you can achieve are all demonstrated here on this page.